01:30 PM to 02:45 PM TR

 Section Information for Fall 2017

 This section of RELI 235 will focus primarily on the religious literature written by Highland Maya of Guatemala beginning in the sixteenth century.
 Specifically, the first portion of this course will involve a close reading of the Popol Wuj (an early collection of Maya cosmogonic and theogonic myths).
-The second portion of this course will then consist of reading comparatively other related sixteenth-century writings about the Maya by Spaniards and Catholic missionaries and then by Highland Maya (including one of the earliest dramas, the Lord of Rab'inal, and early indigenous Mesoamerican land deeds, which includes material from both the Popol Wuj and the Bible).
-The final portion will consist of a modern memoir: I, Rigoberta Menchú (by the 1992 Nobel Peace Prize Laureate), which will bring many of the aspects initially found in the earlier literature into the late twentieth century and present-day.
+This will include a brief comparative introduction to other ancient Maya and Aztec myths.
+The second portion of this course will then consist of reading two novels that will explore the continued influence of the Popol Wuj in later fiction: Men of Maize by Miguel Ángel Asturias (the second Nobel laureate in literature from Latin America) and Time Commences in Xibalbá by Luis de Lión (the first Maya author to write a novel).

 Note: Each section of RELI 235 has a very different focus and does not read the same materials.
 This is the only section with readings of Native American (Maya) religious literature.